NOTEBOOK COMPUTERS AT Clayton State University

 During the latter part of Spring Semester of each year, an Honors Convocation is held to recognize those students from all disciplines who have achieved overall records of academic excellence.

 Credit for study at Clayton State University and at all institutions in the University System of Georgia is measured quantitatively in semester hours.
 One semester credit hour presumes one hour (actually 50 minutes) in class per week plus about two hours (100 minutes) outside of class in study, review, project preparation, and related activities.
 Most courses are three credit hours, meaning that the class will normally meet 150 minutes per week and that the student should normally plan to spend an additional 300 minutes studying, reviewing, and preparing.
-A laboratory or activity period of two or three clock hours is normally considered the equivalent of one class hour, since extensive out of class preparation is usually not required.
+A laboratory or activity period of two or three clock hours is normally considered the equivalent of one class hour, since extensive out-of-class preparation is usually not required.

 This rule of thumb for time management will, of course, vary from student to student and course to course depending on student background and course content.
 Although many studies have shown that the amount of time that a student spends on task is a critical factor in determining the likelihood of success, students should remember that success in a course is ultimately measured by the degree of mastery of educational objectives, not just by the time spent.

-Distance Learning courses, including telecourses and Web courses, are also measured by semester hours, but the in-class/out-of-class calculation is obviously not the same.
+Online courses, including telecourses and Web courses, are also measured by semester hours, but the in-class/out-of-class calculation is obviously not the same.
 Although the delivery method is non-traditional, the general calculation of spending about 150 minutes per week on task per semester credit hour is still a useful rule of thumb.

 Full-time and Part-time Status

 Clayton State University welcomes both full-time and part-time students.
-Students scheduling 12 or more hours of credit per semester are classified by the University as full time students for fee payment purposes; those with fewer than 12 semester hours of credit are classified as part-time students.
+Students scheduling 12 or more hours of credit per semester are classified by the University as full-time students for fee payment purposes; those with fewer than 12 semester hours of credit are classified as part-time students.
 This definition of “full-time” is derived from the semester credit hour calculation as explained above.
 Since each three-hour course should take about 450 minutes per week of a student’s time in class and out of class, a student who takes twelve semester hours (four three-hour courses) should be spending approximately 1,800 minutes (30 clock hours) per week on college work.
 The time required for a fifteen-semester-hour load should be roughly equivalent to a forty-hour work week.
 This calculation will help students plan their time to balance school, work, and personal responsibilities.

 In order to stay on track for graduation in one, two, or four years, depending on the program of study, a student must complete at least 30 credit hours per calendar year.
 Typically, this involves two 15-hour semesters with a summer off.
 (Some programs will require more hours to stay on track.)
 Students who attend during Summer Semester can take fewer hours in fall and spring to stay on track, or they can take additional summer hours and speed up graduation.
 To meet their personal needs, many students choose to extend their programs and take fewer hours per semester.
 Outstanding students may accelerate their timetable by taking course overloads with approval.